aws/eks-anywhere/docs/content/en/docs/workshops/packages/credential-provider-package/iam_roles_anywhere.md

     ```

 1. Either edit the existing package or delete and create a new credential-provider-package that points towards the new secret.
 For more information on specific configuration option refer to [installation guide]({{< relref "../../../tasks/packages/credential-provider-package" >}}) for details]
-   Below example changes the default secret name from aws-secret to newly created aws-config.
+   The example below changes the default secret name from aws-secret to newly created aws-config.
 It also changes the match images to pull from multiple regions as well as across multiple accounts.
 Make sure to change cluster-name to match your CLUSTER_NAME
     ```yaml
     apiVersion: packages.eks.amazonaws.com/v1alpha1
     kind: Package